 … or dress up as a Viking yourself! 🙂

 3. The Viking Tour

-Tours are offered in Swedish and English and provide a lot of additional information about the actual Viking settlement, which is located a little bit further afield from the location of the replica Viking village.
+Tours are offered in Swedish and English.
+A guide dressed in Viking attire will provide a lot of additional information about the actual Viking settlement, which is located a little bit further afield from the location of the replica Viking village.

 As you'll go to the places you wouldn't normally find on your own, the tour is definitely not to be missed!

 Our knowledgable archeologist tour guide brought the times of the Vikings so vividly to life I could almost see the Viking men, women and children running around!

 Here, the tour guide stands on one of the Viking graves, which are now small hills scattered all over the area…

 Another reason why you shouldn't miss the tour is that it leads you to the most scenic viewpoint of the whole island: The hill with the Christian cross.